 Conclusion

-Subdomain Takeover is a serious security vulnerability that can compromise an organization's infrastructure and reputation.
-By being vigilant in monitoring subdomains, regularly updating DNS configurations, and employing the right security tools, organizations can defend themselves against this attack.
-Proactive DNS management and continuous vigilance are key to protecting domains from falling prey to subdomain hijackers.
+Subdomain Takeover is a serious security vulnerability that can compromise an organization’s infrastructure and reputation.
+By monitoring subdomains, regularly updating DNS configurations, and using proper security tooling, organizations can effectively defend against this attack.